umcu/clinlp/README.md

 ![clinlp](media/clinlp.png)

-* :star: Performant and production-ready NLP pipelines for clinical text written in Dutch.
+* :star: Performant and production-ready NLP pipelines for clinical text written in Dutch
 * :rocket: Open source, created and maintained by the Dutch Clinical NLP community
 * :triangular_ruler: Useful out of the box, but customization highly recommended